While adapting these transcripts into an easy-to-read “interview” format, slight creative liberties have been taken.

 Andrew W.K.: Yea and by that point I also realized I could make things sound, in my mind, even better or at least different.
 When I recorded We Want Fun & AWKGOJ, that was my first time I really dove into recording.
 I was learning so much as I went that just by the time that even two years had passed I realized I could do even more or better, in terms of the sound I was trying to go for.
 I wanted it to be really hard-hitting and that’s what we did with I Get Wet.
 After I did that, to be honest, with The Wolf I didn’t want the album to be as hard hitting.
 I wanted it to be a bit more like the feelings that were on the We Want Fun album.
 The song “Totally Stupid” to me, defined the feelings that I was trying to get the majority of the time on The Wolf.
 Which is a feeling that I don’t really think appears as distinctly on I Get Wet.
 It’s more emotional but I Get Wet is more moving in a joyful and energizing way.
 But I wanted The Wolf to be moving in every way.
 It’s every emotion, it’s that feeling of just being overwhelmed.
 Like it would make you cry, but if someone asked “are you sad?”, you wouldn’t say you were sad.
 You’re just overwhelmed with this feeling of emotion.

-Andrew W.K.: Yea absolutely, I’m taking entire approaches that I haven’t used in a few years but always loved, and have a new found appreciation for.
+Andrew W.K.: Yeah absolutely, I’m taking entire approaches that I haven’t used in a few years but always loved, and have a newfound appreciation for.
 As well as certain recording approaches that I’ve taken.
 Like how I would do guitars and the way I would layer things.
 For most of the music it’s usually been an attempt to remove the sense of any instruments or any performance.
 All you hear is the song as sort of a sound itself, just one total sound.
-You’re not really thinking about whose playing bass or how the guitar player is playing that one chord or that one note.
+You’re not really thinking about who is playing bass or how the guitar player is playing that one chord or that one note.
 It just washes over you and there’s not really the time or enough separation to examine it in that way.

 I do like music that is the exact opposite of that but that’s just the thing that I do.
 On Close Calls With Brick Walls, that was the first time I wanted to listen.
 I wanted myself to be able to hear people playing the music.
 And I love it, and am really glad with it, and I’ll make an album like that again.
 Actually the next album.
 I have two other albums in the works, and then I have another album that’s an instrumental rock album.
 That’s the one that I’m really gonna go even more over the top with.